 How much you care about the level of engagement and bounces is for you to consider.
 The main thing to think about here, though, is the benefit of getting your content promoted in as many places as possible.
 The more people who see and like your content, the more link endorsements you have, and that leads to more visits.

-Don’t only focus on Twitter.
+Don’t only focus on Twitter marketing.
 Don’t assume Facebook doesn’t drive traffic because of Facebook’s restrictions on how many people can see things.
 They are both great sources of traffic, but so are Google+, LinkedIn and other channels.

 Twitter justification 4: It aids SEO by boosting authority